fernandonobel/OneModel-matlab/README.md

 # General workflow

 This section will explain the general workflow of using ModelClass.
-An example will be presented to illustrate each of the steps of the workflow, and this example can be found in the following [link](./examples/ex0_readme).
+An example will be presented to illustrate each of the steps of the workflow, and the code used in this example can be found in the following [link](./examples/ex0_readme).

 ## 1. Defining a model with the ModelClass syntax

 The first step is to code the information of the model we want to work with in the ModelClass syntax.
 This syntax is similar to OpenModelica and it allows us to define a lot information about the model (variables, equations, comments, references, etc.).

+Therefore the first step is to create a file with the `.mc` extension (this is the extension used to defined ModelClass models).
+This file will containg all the information of our model, and we have to use the ModelClass syntax.
+The `.mc` files cannnot have Matlb code.

 The ModelClass syntax consist on a set of predefined commands that will define some information in the model.
 The basic three commands are:  `Parameter`, which defines a value that will not vary during simulation time; `Variable`, which defines a value that could change during simulation time; and `Equation`, which defines a relationship between parameters and variables.
 The `Variable` can be defined as algebraic or as dynamic.
 The use of a command is typically as follows: